Early Neurological Stimulation (ENS)

 Early Scent Introduction (ESI)

-You may have not heard of ENS or ESI, but we agree with experts that these are important exercises for a healthier, better dog.
-That is why we make sure to provide each of our puppies from 3-16 days old with these exercises.
+You may not have heard of ENS or ESI, but we agree with experts that these exercises are important for a healthier, better dog.
+That is why we make sure that each of our puppies from 3-16 days old practice these exercises.
 Day 3-16 is believed to be a time of rapid neurological growth & development.

 So what are ENS & ESI?
 Glad you asked!